Speed Up Firefox the No Bullshit Way

 In other words remove add-ons you don’t need for work.
 Some are even broken and cause memory leaks.
 Monitor the memory use on your Windows Taskmanager (in case you use Linux you probably know how to monitor it ;-)

 Each extension is almost like standalone software.
 It uses lots of resources.

 Why take your whole luggage with you all time when sight seeing?
 Remove downloads from the downloads list by clicking “clear list”.
 Otherwise they load each time you start your browser.

 Close those hundred tabs!

 Come on, you can’t use more than one tab at once.
 You don’t need to keep all the others for later either.
-So close them down once you leave.
-A dozen of tabs should be the maximum. otherwise you forget anyways what’s in them.
+Close them down once you leave.
+A dozen of tabs should be the maximum.
+Otherwise you forget anyway what’s behind them.

 Restart that bastard!

 Did you know that Firefox still runs the processes you already closed?
-Closing down a tab does not mean they don’t drain your memory.
+Closing down tabs does not mean they don’t drain your memory.
 You have to restart your FF after closing those 100 tabs.
 Otherwise you still have the load of them.

 You see, no hidden preferences voodoo needed.
 Just apply some common sense to speed up your Firefox.
 Do you know some similar ways of speeding it up?
 Tell me in the comment section or on Twitter.
 Twitter comments beyond links get fed automatically into my comments.